 The NQLC obtained approval from NIAA to expend previous year surplus funds.
-A new head agreement and project schedule commenced 01 July 2021 and remains in place until 30 June 2023.

 The NQLC, on behalf of traditional owner groups in the NQLC's region, engaged with various external proponents in negotiating indigenous land use agreements.
 These negotiations contributed to activity generated income.